 Cranberry Ramos Gin Fizz

 Introduce your guests to this pretty-in-pink twist on a New Orleans classic.
 A typical Ramos Gin Fizz is made with frothy egg white, heavy cream, gin, and lemon and lime juice.
-This one goes the extra mile with cranberry — a go-to breakfast juice added to the mix.
+This one goes the extra mile with cranberry—a go-to breakfast juice added to the mix.
 Get the recipe here.

 Tall Mango Jalapeño Fizzy Cocktail

 There's nothing like a little spice to wake wedding guests up in the morning!
-Balanced with sweet mango juice, sparking water, and, of course, rum, this jalapeño-infused cocktail will get them ready to go.
+Balanced with sweet mango juice, sparkling water, and, of course, rum, this jalapeño-infused cocktail will get them ready to go.
 Get the recipe here.

 Hibiscus Champagne Cocktail